JP-Ellis/project-template/README.md

 ## Markdown

 Markdown files are checked using [markdownlint](https://github.com/igorshubovych/markdownlint-cli).
 In addition, a number of extensions are recommended for VS Code to improve the editing experience.
 Further formatting is done using [mdformat](https://github.com/hukkin/mdformat).

+## EditorConfig

+[EditorConfig](https://editorconfig.org/) helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
+This template includes a configuration file (`.editorconfig`) that sets up a number of rules.